-Specializing in UI or UX design is an individual preference you can determine by your skillset.
+Specializing in UI or UX design is a preference you can determine by your skillset.
 However, many businesses promote a combined UI/UX designer position.
-While the tasks and responsibilities of each differ, there is still a specialized market for UI/UX design, so having a thorough understanding of both is a brilliant idea.
+While the tasks and responsibilities of each differ, there is still a specialized market for UI/UX design.
+So, having a thorough understanding of both is a brilliant idea.

 As a result, specializing in one role is generally a superior alternative.
-For example, UI design is an attractive choice for you when you are artistic, and recognize effective colour choices.
-And also, comprehend how you may aesthetically enhance items.
+For example, UI design is attractive when you are artistic and recognize effective colour choices.
+And also comprehend how you may aesthetically enhance items.

-On the other hand, UX design is more suitable for you if you have skills to manage user and stakeholder demands, have exceptional analytical abilities, and grasp how you may enhance user experiences.
+On the other hand, UX design is more suitable for you if you have the skills to manage user and stakeholder demands.
+To have exceptional analytical abilities and grasp how you may enhance user experiences.

 The UI/UX design realm is far more vast than what is covered in this article.
 UI/UX design is becoming one of the most sought-after careers in the digital world.
 And, it appears, it’s only the start.

-Hopefully, this post has given you a better understanding of what a UI/UX designer is and what you ought to know to start on the exciting adventure of becoming one.
+Hopefully, this post has given you a better understanding of a UI/UX designer.
+And what you should know to start on the exciting adventure of becoming one.